Yadsingh12/odin-recipes/README.md

 # odin-recipes
-This repo is my first web project.
-This project is a very simple webpage for recipes made solely in HTML
+This repo is made to demonstrate my first web project, included in the foundations part of 'The Odin Project'.
+This project is a very simple webpage for recipes.
+This is made solely in HTML.
+My aim to gain enough familiarity with basic HTML and Git workflow.